Introducing the Officers and Board of Directors

 Dave D. Davis, Ph.D. – Director

 Dr. Dave D. Davis earned the Bachelor of Arts degree from the University of New Orleans, and the M.Phil. and Ph.D. degrees from Yale University.
 Dr. Davis’ primary geographic areas of expertise are the southeastern United States and the Caribbean islands.
-He has also directed archaeological field investigations in East Africa and Guatemala.
+He also has directed archaeological field investigations in East Africa and Guatemala.
 Dr. Davis has served as Principal Investigator or consulting scientist on a large number of investigations for R. Christopher Goodwin & Associates, Inc. He has served on the faculties of Brandeis University, Tulane University, and the University of Southern Maine, and has held university administrative appointments as department Chair, Director of Institutional Research, Dean, and Provost/Vice President for Academic Affairs.
 In addition to his contributions to cultural resource management reports for R. Christopher Goodwin & Associates, Inc., Dr. Davis has published over 30 scholarly articles, and has written one book and edited two others.
 His areas of topical expertise include settlement and subsistence studies, prehistoric human biogeography, and the analysis of ceramics and flaked stone artifacts.
 Dr. Davis’ research has earned support from the National Science Foundation, the American Council of Learned Societies, and the Exxon Educational Foundation.
 In 2017, Dr. Davis retired as a Senior Vice President at R. Christopher Goodwin & Associates, Inc. in New Orleans.

 R. Christopher Goodwin, PhD. – President & CEO, Director of Research, Chairman of the Board